I would have bought one of those, if it was available here.

 Last edited by ST2Focus; 01-09-2014 at 10:31 AM.

-#2008: 2013 PB Focus ST2, Mountune MP275+(Mountune High Flow CBE, CAI, DP, and re-circ valve installed), K&N filter(s), Steeda sway bar, 3M protection, ProClip, WeatherTechs with ST badges, Zunsport grill kit, and all sorts of rims and tires.
+#2008: 2013 PB ST2, Panda Tune (Yep, that's right!)
+Mountune CBE, CAI, (back to OEM DP), re-circ valve installed, K&N filter(s), Steeda sway bar, 3M protection, ProClip, WeatherTechs with ST badges, Zunsport grill kit, extra rims and tires, Tail of the Dragon decal (+50hp, at least).

 2012 Grabber Blue Mustang MCA edition (Wife)